 The Kilometer Size Barrier is a term given to a barrier on Planet Formation beyond a size of on the order of a kilometer in diameter.
-Planet-formation theories attempt to explain their development from collections of Cosmic Dust into larger and larger bodies, to Asteroid or planet size.
+Planet-formation theories attempt to explain their development from collections of Dust into larger and larger bodies, to Asteroid or planet size.
 Multiple problems remain in current explanations of such a phenomenon, some of the individual problems identified by the size of the object for which further growth seems impeded.

 The kilometer size barrier is specifically: at (very) roughly a kilometer in diameter, there are expected to be Planetesimal collisions with sufficiently high relative velocity that their material would be scattered, setting back the process and placing a limit on the growth.

 Other "barriers" include the "charging barrier", the "bouncing barrier", and the Meter Size Barrier.